-Staff are advised to publish OERs using an Attribution (CC BY) licence.
-Other CC licences (e.g. to restrict commercial use, restrict repurposing or impose a ShareAlike element) may be used if you feel this is necessary, or to comply with the licence of any third party content used in the resource.
+Other CC licenses, to restrict commercial use or restrict alteration, may be used if you feel this is necessary, or to comply with the licence of any third party content used in your work.

 It’s important that when creating and publishing OERs that the copyright owner(s), author(s), and date are clearly provided.
 The copyright owner will normally be the University of Edinburgh for OERs created at the University.
-Author(s) (being you the creator of the resource) should also be visible so that the resource can be appropriately attributed when re-used, for example:
+Author(s) (being you, the creator of the work) should also be visible so that the resource can be appropriately attributed when re-used.
+For example:

 Upload/Post/Share your resource online

 There are a variety of places you can choose to create, upload, and share your resources.
 Resources can be shared on your own website, or by uploading and posting your resource to an existing repository (such as the University’s multimedia repository Media Hopper), or community.
 More information on open repositories and specialised content sites you can use to share your resource can be found on our page: Where to upload/share your resources

 Many repositories and platforms have enabled CC licensing making it easy for you to select and display the licence along with other information such as who to attribute.
 If you have your own blog, website, video, or presentation that you would like to mark with a CC licence, we’ve put together a page with links and details on how to do this: How to apply a CC licence on a publishing platform

 The information on this page is available as a PDF: How to – make your resources open (PDF 80kb)